minprog/cs50x-1718-1819/problems/cards/lab/README.md

 **Second**, write a `shuffle` method for the `Deck` class.
 It should do nothing other than call `random.shuffle` with `cards` as a parameter.
 This will provide shuffling functionality for your class, and *delegate* that functionality to another (Python-provided) module.

 {% spoiler "Syntax Help" %}
-`random.shuffle` can be used to shuffle lists like this:
+As an example, `random.shuffle` can be used to shuffle lists like this:

 ```python
 import random